How do I add titles, captions, and keywords to my photos?

 You can also click the wrench button , Open in Editor, and then Title, Caption, and Keywords.

-Enter your keywords separated by semicolons.
+Enter your keywords separated by semicolons or commas.
 For phrases, you can separate them with semicolons or enclose the term in quotes.

 Watch this quick tip from SmugMug President Baldy MacAskill to see the keyword tool in action: